 Following a record number of entries, we are delighted to announce the shortlist for this year’s Short Story Prize.
-The selected stories will be judged by Chloe Aridjis, Sam Byers, Želkja Marošević, Anne Meadows and Sophie Scard.
-The winner will be announced at our annual party on 17 May.
+The selected stories will be judged by Chris Power, Sophie Scard and Michal Shavit.
+The winner will be announced at a party at the Horse Hospital on 25 April.

 click on the title to read the story